angezid/css-to-xpath-converter/README.md

   * `printError` - the callback to send error message that the converter is detected, e.g. in online [converter][converter] it is printed in the XPath editor.
   * `debug` - log the converter errors to the console (the converter catches its errors internally).

-  * `uppercaseLetters` - custom uppercase letters string, using by converter to perform case-insensitive attribute value operations.
+  * `uppercaseLetters` - custom uppercase letters string, using by converter to perform case-insensitive attribute value and text operations.
   It extends the default uppercase Latin alphabet.
 It must be compliant with `lowercaseLetters`.

-  * `lowercaseLetters` - custom lowercase letters string, using by converter to perform case-insensitive attribute value operations.
+  * `lowercaseLetters` - custom lowercase letters string, using by converter to perform case-insensitive attribute value and text operations.
   It extends the default lowercase Latin alphabet.
 It must be compliant with `uppercaseLetters`.

   The default options: